medic/cht-release-testing/README.md

 ## Executing Test Cases

-Once the project is created all test cases should be in the TODO column.
-Drag to the In Progress column while working on them and then to done when it is completed.
+* Once the project is created all test cases should be in the TODO column.
+* Drag the test case you are working on to the In Progress column
+* Drag the test case to done when completed.